EPR732 - Building Capacity in Professional Experience

 For students commencing study from 2020 who are enrolled in E763, D303 or D304; complete 4 credit points at Level 7 including EPR731.

-All other students to complete 4 credit points at Level 7 including:
+Students who commenced prior to 2020, must complete 4 credit points at Level 7 including:

 For students commencing study prior to 2020 who are enrolled in E763, D303, or D304; complete EEE752 and any one of: